nolanimage/coffee_bean_manager/README.md

 DATABASE_URL=postgresql://postgres:${POSTGRES_PASSWORD}@localhost:54329/coffee_db
 ```

-**⚠️ Security Note**: Always change the default passwords and JWT secret in production environments!
+**⚠️ Security Note**:
+- Always change the default passwords and JWT secret in production environments!
+- Never commit your `.env` file to version control
+- The `.env.example` file is intentionally excluded from the repository

 ## 📞 Support